 The first one, free sample/product marketing, is when the vendor is presented to the highly qualified customers (you already know exactly who they are from step one above).
 What you basically do is offer the products for your subscribers to discover, being the connection between the vendor and the customers.

 As you can imagine, this is an excellent way to create loyal customers, but it comes with a risk – it takes a lot of time and you might need to rely on different vendors.

 The second option, actually buying the products, is much more sustainable and easier to grow on.
-Not to mention that it’s interesting for vendors themselves, primarily because of the large orders volume.
-In both scenarios, the eager customers are discovering their products and this puts you in a good negotiating position, too.
+Not to mention that it’s interesting for vendors themselves, primarily because of the large order volumes involved.
+In both scenarios, eager customers are discovering their products which puts you in a good negotiating position, too.

 The downside of this strategy is that you’ll be spending precious money and will need to calculate the expenses with special care and attention.
 Also, your boxes will need to be priced accordingly.

-Once you got things in order, the goal is to maintain the same level of quality, trust, and overall subscriber’s happiness for months or years to come.
+Once you got things in order, the goal is to maintain the same level of quality, trust, and overall subscriber happiness for months or years to come.

 The top advice is to become obsessive about product quality.
 Yes, obsessive.
 Do not forget the details, take time to make everything as beautiful as possible.
 We’re not saying that you should focus merely on aesthetics and nothing else.

-But, bare in mind how presentation can become a game-changer for your business.
+But, bear in mind how presentation can become a game-changer for your business.
 It can actually showcase the quality of your products.

 Also, in order to keep the quality steady and rising, constantly gather feedback and analyse the results – which products were welcomed warmly, what boxes came with unwrapping screams of joy, but also, which one weren’t particularly interesting or valuable.

 Remember, your subscriber’s satisfaction always comes first and that is the fuel to keep your business going and growing.